 Humans have a unique ability to freeze sour berries for storing purposes and eat them the whole year long.
-Similarly to carnivores, humans can thrive on meat and/or fish and can definitely eat sour berries as well to thrive even further and have better health the whole year.
+Similarly to carnivores, humans can thrive on meat and/or fish and also may eat some sour berries the whole year.

 Berries begin their life tart, to discourage animals from eating them before their seeds are mature.
 Then, when the time is right, most berries become sweet to entice hungry animals to munch upon them, but not so with cranberries.
 Cranberry bushes do not use animals to spread their seed; they use water!
 Cranberries are very light and contain inner air pockets.
 When cranberry bogs flood, or if the ripe buoyant berries fall off the cranberry bush, they simply float away with the current in hopes of being deposited on a distant bank.
 They don’t need animals to help them reproduce, so by itself they don’t need animals to help them reproduce, so they don’t need to go through the trouble of sweetening their fruits: https://www.diagnosisdiet.com/cranberries/.
 This article has also mentioned a review and some unclear trials that didn’t find the cranberry is strong enough or found negative side effects from the consumption of cranberries.
 The most probable reasons for that is using nonorganic cranberries or/and added sugar in the trials.
 Nonorganic cranberries or sugar lack some of the necessary healing qualities and can even be damaging to health.